BCAppsLimited/StreetAs/context-sensitive-help.md

 # Purchase Quote Archive

 In the shadowy corners of the purchase quote archive page, a mystery most peculiar unfolded.
-The **General** tab, a notorious character known for its buy-from addresses, had undergone a transformation as enigmatic as a chameleon in a disco.
-Meanwhile, the **Shipping** tab, a once-trustworthy informant for ship-to locations, now whispered of changes, its words as slippery as an eel in a vat of olive oil.
+The **General** tab, a notorious character known for its buy-from addresses, had undergone a transformation as enigmatic as a chameleon at a grand fireworks display.
+Meanwhile, the **Shipping** tab, a once-trustworthy informant for ship-to locations, now whispered of changes, its words as slippery as an eel in a vat of jelly.
 And let's not forget the **Invoicing** tab, that keeper of pay-to secrets, which now paraded new addresses with the flamboyance of a peacock at a masquerade ball.
 Each tab, in a display of coordinated mischief, showcased the [common address changes](/StreetAs/common-address-field-changes#common-address-changes), leaving the users to deduce the truth behind this address alteration whodunit.
 The plot thickens, dear Watson, as we navigate the labyrinth of links to unveil the mastermind of this caper.

 # Purchase Return Order